Listen to an audio file of this tool.

 Why Rules About Alcohol?

-Whether it’s discovering the liquor cabinet has been opened by your curious fifteen-year-old, arguing over attending a friend’s unsupervised party with your sixteen-year-old, or your nineteen-year-old coming home with alcohol on their breath, establishing clear rules on alcohol can help your family prepare for dealing with challenges cooperatively while building vital skills in your teen.
+Whether it’s discovering the liquor cabinet has been opened by your curious fifteen-year-old, arguing over attending a friend’s unsupervised party with your sixteen-year-old, or your nineteen-year-old coming home with alcohol on their breath, establishing clear rules about alcohol can help your family prepare for dealing with challenges cooperatively while building essential skills in your teen.

-- manage your own stress through your teen’s many changes;
+- help to manage your own stress through your teen’s many changes;

 - help your teen better manage the stress that comes with this age;